 - Presentation skills: Demonstrating the results in a lucid format to a variety of audiences

-You can get an in-depth view of how to acquire all the above skills by going through our blog on learn Business Analytics.
+You can get an in-depth view of how to acquire all the above skills by going through our blog on learning Business Analytics.

 Check out the tips and start mastering the skills mentioned in this Difference Between Business Analysis and Business Analytics blog to prepare yourself to pursue a career in this domain.